bbarker/purescript-hodgepodge/README.md

 ## Caveats
 * Only tested on Linux (Ubuntu), but would like to hear of experience on other systems.
-* For passing mutiple arguments: TODO
+* For passing multiple arguments: TODO

 # Using the container